rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

     benchmark(num * 2)
 ```

+This approach is strongly encouraged within cuDF benchmarks.
-This approach forces developers to put complex initialization into named, documented functions.
+It forces developers to put complex initialization into named, documented functions.
 That becomes especially valuable when benchmarking APIs whose performance can vary drastically based on parameters.
-Cases also offer one other major benefit: they are lazily evaluated.
+Additionally, cases, like fixtures, are lazily evaluated.
 Initializing complex objects inside a `pytest.mark.parametrize` can dramatically slow down test collection,
 or even lead to out of memory issues if too many complex cases are collected.
-Since case functions are lazily evaluated, the associated objects are only created on an as-needed basis.
+Using lazy case functions ensures that the associated objects are only created on an as-needed basis.

+When writing cases, just as in writing custom fixtures, developers should be make use of the config variables.
+Cases should import the `NUM_ROWS` and/or `NUM_COLS` variables from the config module and use them to define data sizes.

 The observant reader may recognize that cases seem quite familiar to fixtures.
-In fact, `pytest_cases` generalizes the `pytest` to allow things like parametrizing with fixtures.
-For our purposes, however, it is important to keep the two distinct.
+While the implementations are in fact quite similar, for our purposes it is important to keep the two distinct.
 From a conceptual standpoint, fixtures are homogeneous and generic while cases are heterogeneous and specific.
 Fixtures should be created sparingly and used broadly.
 Cases can be precisely tailored for a single test.